Panasonic FZ1000 versus Panasonic G7

 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G7 offers a slightly higher resolution than the one in the FZ1000 (2360k vs 2359k dots).
-The adjacent table lists some of the other core features of the Panasonic FZ1000 and Panasonic G7 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Panasonic FZ1000 and Panasonic G7 in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic G7 (⇒ lft)||2360||no||3.0||1040||swivel||YES||4000||7.0||9.3||no|